Mickjr/Database_Queries/README.md

 discussed until later in this book, this function should be introduced here because it is often a part of one of the simplest queries that you can create.

-The syntax of the COUNT function is as follows:
+The syntax of the COUNT function is as follows:</h2>
 #############################################################################
 <pre>SELECT COUNT(*)
 FROM TABLE_NAME;</pre>

 #############################################################################
-The COUNT function is used with parentheses, which are used to enclose the target column to count or the asterisk to count all rows of data in the table.
+<h2>The COUNT function is used with parentheses, which are used to enclose the
+target column to count or the asterisk to count all rows of data in the table.

-Counting the number of records in the PRODUCTS_TBL table:
+Counting the number of records in the PRODUCTS_TBL table:</h2>
 #############################################################################
 <pre>SELECT COUNT(*) FROM PRODUCTS_TBL;